 The visionary developers at Patriot Park, LLC, saw in this home a magnificent treasure that could be restored and repurposed as a bed and breakfast.
 The firm hired Berglund Construction as construction manager and partner in fulfilling this vision.
 The property is now known as Stone Terrace Bed and Breakfast and is co-owned and operated by Evanston residents Sue and Tom Zipprich.

-This project had three primary construction components: the restoration of the existing 12,000 sqft historic residence, the construction of a new 6,000 sqft coach house, and the oversight of all associated site work including civil and landscaping.
+This project had three primary construction components: the restoration of the existing 12,000 sqft historic residence, the construction of a new coach house, and the oversight of all associated site work including civil work and landscaping.